 Connected cells are monitored internally by a single functional block.
-This functional block requires a minimum stack voltage of $11\ V$ to operate and measure its input voltages.
-The total voltage across the stack can be up to $60\ V$ .
-Unused cell tap wires should be connected to the last cell in the stack.
-See Figure 17 and Figure 18 for examples of how to connect cells to the NUV300-BC-12.
+This functional block requires a minimum stack voltage of 11 V to operate and measure its input voltages.
+The total voltage across the stack can be up to 60 V. Unused cell tap wires should be connected to the last cell in the stack.
+See Figure 17, "NUV300-BC-12: Connecting to 12 cells" and Figure 18, "NUV300-BC-12: Connecting to 8 cells" for examples of how to connect cells to the NUV300-BC-12.